 The decision on a reverse rollover should take into account the quality of your current employer's 401(k) plan including the plan's expenses and the quality of the investment menu.

-One of the quirks in the rules says the first year’s RMD can be taken as late as April 1 of the calendar year following the year in which you reached age 70½.
-For example, if you reached age 70½ on Jan.
-2, 2016, your first RMD would not be due until April 1, 2017.
+One of the quirks in the rules is that your first-year RMD can be taken as late as April 1 of the calendar year following the year in which you reach age 72.
+For example, if you reach age 72 on Jan.
+2, 2021, your first RMD is not due until April 1, 2022.
 The amount would still be based upon your ending balance as of Dec.
-31, 2015.
+31, 2020.

-This allows you to defer paying taxes on the RMD in 2016 if you defer the distribution.
-However, you will then have to take two distributions in 2017, using this example.
-It often makes sense just to take the first distribution in the year in which you turn 70½ to avoid having to take two distributions that second year.
+This allows you to defer paying taxes on the RMD in 2021 if you defer the distribution.
+However, you must then take two distributions in 2022.
+It often makes sense to take the first distribution in the year in which you turn 72 to avoid having to take two distributions the second year and incurring a higher tax bill.

-In some cases, it may make sense to defer the first year distribution, especially if you think the first year will be a high tax year for you, or conversely the second year will be an unusually low tax year.
+But in some cases, it makes sense to defer the first-year distribution.
+Especially if you think the first year will be a high tax year for you or the second year will be an unusually low tax year.

-While the RMD must be taken and taxes paid, this doesn’t mean you are obligated to spend this money.
-This is a critical issue for those of you whose RMD might cause you to withdraw a greater percentage of your nest egg than may be prudent.
+While the RMD must be taken and taxes paid, this doesn't mean you are obligated to spend this money.
+This is a critical issue if your RMD causes you to withdraw a greater percentage of your nest egg than may be prudent.

-You can’t reinvest this money back into an IRA, for example, but there is no reason you can’t use the remaining dollars after taxes to invest on a taxable basis.
-The right move here will depend upon your individual situation.
+You can't reinvest this money back into an IRA, but there is no reason you can't use the remaining dollars after taxes to invest on a taxable basis.
+The right move here depends upon your individual situation.